 The pump station is in good condition and is well-maintained, but the major equipment in the pump station will reach the end of its expected useful life within the CIP timeframe.
-Bypass connections and pumping an Emergency Response Plan are recommended mitigate to risk associated with various pump station failure modes.
+Bypass and pumping connections Emergency Plan Response are recommended mitigate to associated with various pump station failure modes.